sonalip9/habitledger-agent/README.md

 ---

+## ❓ Problem Statement

+Most people know *what* they should do with money: save regularly, avoid impulse purchases, stick to a budget.
+Yet, knowing isn't enough.

+**The real struggle is behavioural:**

+- You intend to save, but spend on food delivery "just this once" (again)
+- You set up a SIP, then stop after a few months
+- You create a budget, but never look at it again
+- Emotional triggers—stress, boredom, FOMO—override your financial plans

+Traditional finance apps focus on tracking transactions or recommending investments.
+They don't address the **habits, emotions, and biases** that drive day-to-day money decisions.

+**The gap:** People need ongoing, personalised support to build and maintain healthy financial habits—not just advice, but *behavioural coaching* that adapts to their struggles over time.

+---

+## ✅ Solution Overview

+**HabitLedger is an AI agent designed to bridge this gap.**

+Instead of offering financial advice, HabitLedger acts as a **behavioural money coach** that:

+### Why an Agent?

+1. **Continuous Interaction**
+   Financial habits aren't built in a single session.
+HabitLedger engages users over days and weeks through check-ins, reflections, and progress tracking.

+2. **Contextual Memory**
+   The agent remembers your goals, past struggles, and progress.
+It recognizes patterns (like "end-of-month overspending") and adapts interventions accordingly.

+3. **Behaviour-Driven Interventions**
+   Using principles from behavioural science (habit loops, loss aversion, friction reduction, commitment devices), HabitLedger suggests small, actionable changes tailored to your situation—not generic tips.

+4. **Personalized & Adaptive**
+   The agent analyzes your behaviour, identifies underlying biases, and responds with interventions that match your specific challenges and context.

+### What It Does

+- **Tracks habits:** Daily check-ins about spending, saving, and budgeting routines
+- **Identifies patterns:** Detects recurring struggles and links them to behavioural concepts
+- **Suggests micro-interventions:** Small, realistic actions based on proven behaviour change strategies
+- **Explains the "why":** Helps you understand the behavioural science behind each suggestion
+- **Maintains streaks & progress:** Keeps you motivated with simple tracking and summaries

+**Result:** A coach that helps you change *how* you relate to money, one small habit at a time.

-## 📌 What HabitLedger Does
+### What HabitLedger Helps You Do

-HabitLedger helps users:

 - Build consistency with savings or SIPs
 - Reduce impulse spending (for example, food delivery or online shopping)
 - Set and maintain simple budgeting routines
 - Reflect on emotional triggers behind money decisions
-- Receive small, actionable interventions based on behavioural science
-- Track progress over days or weeks
+- Track progress over days or weeks with streak tracking
+- Receive personalized, actionable interventions (not generic advice)

-HabitLedger is **not** a financial advisory tool.
+**Important:** HabitLedger is **not** a financial advisory tool.
 It does **not** recommend specific stocks, funds, or tax schemes.
-Its focus is on behaviour, routines, and mindset.
+Its focus is purely on behaviour, routines, and mindset.

 ---